Honda Fit: Second generation (GE/GG; 2007)

 The second-generation Fit/Jazz debuted on 17 October 2007 at the 40th Tokyo Motor Show.
 At its introduction in 2007, it won the Car of the Year Japan Award for the second time.
 The vehicle offered a longer wheelbase than its predecessor and is wider and longer overall.

 Two engines were offered in the second-generation Fit.
 A 1.3-litre i-VTEC produces 100 PS at 6,000 rpm and 127 Nm at 4,800 rpm.
 A 1.5-litre i-VTEC engine was also offered and produces a maximum output of 120 PS at 6,600 rpm and 145 Nm at 4,800 rpm.
 The hybrid version was launched October 2010 in Japan.
 The Fit Hybrid featured a 1.3-litre engine and electric motor, with an estimated fuel economy of 3.3 L/100km measured in accordance with Japanese 10–15 cycle.

 Honda also showed a concept electric vehicle based on the second generation Fit in 2010.
 It was mass-produced as the Fit EV in 2013–2015.
 The 2013 model year production Fit EV was unveiled at the November 2011 Los Angeles Auto Show.

 For the first time, it was also available in a station wagon body style called the Fit Shuttle.
-The variant was only available in Japan's domestic market.
+This variant was only available in the Japanese home market.

 Third generation (GK/GH/GP; 2013)

-The third-generation Fit/Jazz retains the overall design concept of previous generations, notably the center-located fuel tank and multi-configuration interior concept, marketed as "Magic Seat".
+The third-generation Fit/Jazz retains the overall design concept of previous generations, notably the centre-located fuel tank and multi-configuration interior concept, marketed as "Magic Seat".
 The model also debuted Honda's updated design language dubbed "Exciting H Design".